BeritM/mlops-rakuten-project/README.md

 ## License

-© 2025 Rakuten MLOps Project Team
+Licensed by the Rakuten Institute of Technology.

 ---